VibhuJawa/ranknet/README.md

 # RankNet
-This repo explores training to rank
+This repo explores learning to rank in Pytorch